vietmap-company/vietmap-flutter-podspecs/README.md

-# flutter-maplibre-podspecs
+# vietmap-flutter-podspecs
 Contains Podspecs for MapLibre and MapLibreAnnotationExtension.
-Used by the Flutter MapLibre GL plugin developed in [m0nac0/flutter-maplibre-gl](https://github.com/m0nac0/flutter-maplibre-gl).
+Used by the Flutter MapLibre GL plugin developed in [vietmap-company/flutter-vietmap-gl](https://github.com/vietmap-company/flutter-vietmap-gl).